Catch Me If You Can: Critical response

-On Rotten Tomatoes, Catch Me If You Can has a rating of 96% based on 203 reviews, with an average rating of 7.90/10.
+On Rotten Tomatoes, Catch Me If You Can has a rating of 96%, based on 203 reviews, with an average rating of 8.1/10.
 The site's critical consensus reads: "With help from a strong performance by Leonardo DiCaprio as real-life wunderkind con artist Frank Abagnale, Steven Spielberg crafts a film that's stylish, breezily entertaining, and surprisingly sweet."
 On Metacritic, the film has a score of 75 out of 100, based on 39 critics, indicating "generally favorable" reviews.
-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on a scale of A+ to F.

-Roger Ebert heavily praised DiCaprio's performance, and concluded "This is not a major Spielberg film, although it is an effortlessly watchable one."
-Mick LaSalle said it was "not Spielberg's best movie, but one of his smoothest and maybe his friendliest.
+Roger Ebert of the Chicago Sun-Times heavily praised DiCaprio's performance, and concluded, "This is not a major Spielberg film, although it is an effortlessly watchable one".

+Mick LaSalle of the San Francisco Chronicle said it was "not Spielberg's best movie, but one of his smoothest and maybe his friendliest.
 The colorful cinematography, smart performances and brisk tempo suggest a filmmaker subordinating every other impulse to the task of manufacturing pleasure."

-Stephen Hunter believed DiCaprio shows "the range and ease and cleverness that Martin Scorsese so underutilized in Gangs of New York".
+Stephen Hunter of the Washington Post believed DiCaprio shows "the range and ease and cleverness that Martin Scorsese so underutilized in Gangs of New York".

 James Berardinelli observed, "Catch Me if You Can never takes itself or its subjects too seriously, and contains more genuinely funny material than about 90% of the so-called 'comedies' found in multiplexes these days."
 Berardinelli praised John Williams's film score, which he felt was "more intimate and jazzy than his usual material, evoking (intentionally) Henry Mancini".

-Peter Travers was one of few who gave the film a negative review; he considered the film to be "bogged down over 140 minutes.
+Peter Travers of Rolling Stone was one of few who gave the film a negative review; he considered the film to be "bogged down over 140 minutes.
 A film that took off like a hare on speed ends like a winded tortoise."

 In 2025, filmmaker Rob Marshall cited the film as among his favorites of the 21st century.